 4. Look at credit card companies designed for immigrants

 As immigration numbers continue to increase, some companies are offering options specifically created just for immigrants.
 These companies have lower credit score requirements and might not require a cosigner, increasing your chances of getting approved for a credit card.
 Two companies to look at are Deserve and CreditStacks.

 Deserve offers several different cards that are designed for those with little to no credit history, including recent immigrants.
-The Deserve Edu card — an international student credit card — doesn’t even require a SSN.
-The interest rates are higher than some other cards and there is an annual fee, but if you pay off your balance in full each month, a Deserve credit card can be a great starter card.
+The Deserve® Edu Mastercard for Students — an international student credit card — doesn’t even require a SSN.
+The APR is 20.24% Variable and there is a $0 annual fee.

 CreditStacks was founded by a U.S. immigrant who struggled with finding a credit card himself.
 The company offers a credit card for new immigrants, which come with a higher credit limit than many entry-level cards and do not require a SSN.

 The information related to Deserve® Edu Mastercard for Students has been collected by Student Loan Hero and has not been reviewed or provided by the issuer of this card prior to publication.

 5. Ask if the credit card issuer will accept an Individual Taxpayer Identification Number

 Although some credit card companies ask for a SSN, many financial institutions, including banks and credit unions, will accept alternative forms of identification.
 One of the most common types is an Individual Taxpayer Identification Number (ITIN), a number the IRS issues to nonresident and resident immigrants.